ztpaul/pyacs/README.md

 # pyacs

-This is a tiny tr069 acs written by python.
+pyacs is a tr069 acs written by python.
 The following features have been finished.

-**RPC Methods**
+**ACS RPC Methods**
 - GetRPCMethods
 - Inform